sanjiv-singh/anomaly_detector_cfn/README.md

 ## Setting up the Cloud Infrastructure

-The template expects two parameters, viz. `KeyName` (name of keypair), `AnomalyAlertsEmail` (the Email Address where alerts are to be sent) and `AppS3BucketName` (name of the S3 Bucket where the application and lambda handler code will be pushed for deployment in task2 and task3).
+The template expects three parameters, viz. `KeyName` (name of keypair), `AnomalyAlertsEmail` (the Email Address where alerts are to be sent) and `AppS3BucketName` (name of the S3 Bucket where the application and lambda handler code will be pushed for deployment in task2 and task3).

 The `deploy.sh` script may be used for running all the three tasks.
 For this to work, the above parameters must be stored in the `templates/params.json` file.
 The provided script runs on Linux (Unix) and Mac systems only.
 It is assumed that aws cli is installed on the system and properly configured with access key and secret.